-This CEDS is developed to strengthen the economic resiliency of the MEDD region.
-The process and plan require the ability to anticipate risks, evaluate how those risks might impact key economic assets, and build capacity to respond to shocks and disruptions that may arise due to:
+This CEDS is developed to strengthen the economic resiliency of the region.
+The MEDD has focused all strategies on resiliency and approaches integral to resiliency: equity and alimment.

+The process requires the ability to anticipate risks, evaluate how those risks might impact underserved populationss and key economic assets, and build capacity to respond to shocks and disruptions that may arise due to: